-Historic Liverpool is a map-based site covering the history and archaeology of the city’s landscape, from the last Ice Age to the present day.
-It deals with the natural landscape of hills, coast and valleys which make up Merseyside, and the buildings, roads and other infrastructure which make up the city which Scousers call home.
+Historic Liverpool is a map-based website covering Liverpool history and archaeology of the city’s landscape, from the last Ice Age to the present day.
+It deals with the natural landscape of hills, coast and valleys which make up Merseyside, and the buildings, roads and other infrastructure which make up the city that Scousers call home.

 @histliverpool – headlines and discussion of Liverpool and its history

 http://facebook.com/historicliverpool/ – more detailed posts on Liverpool news and analysis

 - Aren’t there plenty of other sites about Liverpool’s history?